PHironaka/peterhironaka.com/src/pages/about/index.md

 ### How to get a hold of me:

 If you're interested in collaborating on a project or just want to say hello, please email me: <mailto:peter@peterhironaka.com>.
+If you'd like to see a few of my producer credits, I've procured a list here of projects I helped create [here](https://producer.peterhironaka.com).
 I'm also active on social media & other places on the internet.
 Here are a few relevant links where you can find me and get a hold of me:

 * [Twitter](https://twitter.com/peterhironaka)
 * [Facebook](https://facebook.com/peterhironaka)